Silvestrovo and New Year’s Eve in Croatia

 If you’re with many friends on the eve of the new year, your next year will include a lot of time with friends.
 If you’re having a bunch of great food and drink, you’ll enjoy a lot of great food and drink in the new year.
 If you’re having sex on New Year’s… I’ll stop here because you know where this is going.

-Many New Years’ Eve customs around the world include a common thread of chasing away the evil spirits and invoking love, happiness, and health.
-Some of the old Croatian rituals still remain today and some are long gone.
-The best recipe for a successful and happy New Year’s is to combine something old and something new.
+Many New Year’s Eve customs around the world include a common thread of chasing away evil spirits and invoking love, happiness, and health.
+Some old Croatian rituals still remain today, and some are long gone.
+The best recipe for a successful New Year is to combine something old and something new.

 In this post, we cover:

 - Croatian New Year’s Eve

 - Croatian New Year’s customs

 How are Silvestrovo and New Year’s Eve celebrated in Croatia

 On December 31, Croatians celebrate Silvestrovo (Saint Sylvester’s Day).
 Sveti Silvestar (Saint Sylvester) was Roman Pope Sylvester I who lived in the 4th century.
 The legend says that he cured the emperor Constantine of leprosy.